DeoGM2911/Learning-ML-with-PyTorch/Polymers properties/README.md

   - `data_explore.ipynb`, for exploring the data.
   - `poly_properties.ipynb`, for training the models.
+  - `cnn-resnext-inspired.ipynb`, just the notebook version for Kaggle.

 - `/requirements.txt`
 - `/pretrained` which stores the models I have trained.